 3B).
-The slowest ice growth velocities were measured in dough and aqueous solutions containing 20% sucrose (Fig. 3D), which were slower than the velocities measured in potato and broccoli by a factor of 10 at the deep supercooling degrees (8-10 °C).
-Thus, the range of velocities measured here was broad, and expanded from a few mm/sec to almost 50 mm/sec at the highest supercooling degrees ($\Delta T \approx 13$ °C).
+The slowest ice growth velocities were measured in dough and aqueous solutions containing 20 wt% sucrose (Fig. 3D), which were slower than the velocities measured in potato and broccoli by a factor of 10 at the deep supercooling degrees (8-10 °C).
+Thus, the range of velocities measured here was broad, and expanded from a few mm/sec to almost 50 mm/sec at the highest supercooling degrees ( $\Delta T \approx 13$ °C).
 These large differences are presented in Fig. 4 for potato, beef, and dough.
-The water content was measured in each type of food product by dehydration in the oven for 360-480 minutes at 70 °C and were found to be comparable to the values in the USDA database interpretation of our results.
-The slowest growth velocity was measured in an aqueous solution containing 20% sucrose (thus, 80% water by weight), and the growth velocity in dough (45% water) was the second slowest.
-This finding indicates that low water content and high sugar content are implicated in slowing down ice growth velocity, which is well established in the literature^{22,23}.
-As the ice front progresses, the local concentration of solutes (sugars, salts etc.) near the ice surface increases, which hinders the addition of water molecules from the liquid to the ice lattice 22,24 .
-The levels of mono and disaccharides in apple is higher $(12\%^{21})$ by almost a factor of 10 compared to the foods tested here, and ice growth velocity in apple was the slowest after dough, which has a much lower water content (85% in apple and 45% in dough).
-The slow ice growth velocity in beef and chicken may be attributed to low water content (60%) compared to the plant-based foods (81 - 95%), and the higher fat and protein content (13% fat and 27% proteins in beef compared to 0.05-0.32% fat and 0.17-2.57% proteins in plant-based foods).
+The water content was measured in each type of food product by dehydration in the oven for 360-480 minutes at 70 °C and were found to be comparable to the values in the USDA database (FoodData Central [22]).
+Factoring in the levels of sugars in each food provides an interesting interpretation of our results.
+The slowest growth velocity was measured in an aqueous solution containing 20 wt% sucrose (thus, 80% water by weight), and the growth velocity in dough (45%)

+water) was the second slowest.
+This finding indicates that low water content and high sugar content are implicated in slowing down ice growth velocity, which is well established in the literature [23,24].
+As the ice front progresses, the local concentration of solutes (sugars, salts etc.) near the ice surface increases, which hinders the addition of water molecules from the liquid to the ice lattice [23,25].
+The levels of mono and disaccharides in apple is higher (12%) [22]) by almost a factor of 10 compared to the foods tested here, and ice growth velocity in apple was the slowest after dough, which has a much lower water content (85% in apple and 45% in dough).
+The slow ice growth velocity in beef and chicken may be attributed to low water content (60%) compared to the plant-based foods (81-95%), and the higher fat and protein content (13% fat and 27% proteins in beef compared to 0.05-0.32% fat and 0.17-2.57% proteins in plantbased foods).
 The highest ice growth velocity was measured in potato and broccoli, which have a high-water content (81 and 89%, respectively) and low levels of sugars (0.85 and 1.4, respectively), fat (0.05% in broccoli) and proteins (1.8 and 2.57%, respectively).